-I like to joke about being a reformed overpacker.
-I can recall many (many, many, many) trips where I schlepped two checked bags plus a packed-to-the-gills carry on PLUS a purse through the airport.
-At some point, it hit me I wasn't using most of the stuff I packed and that I was bringing home more than I left with, causing some stressful moments as I sat on my suitcase and forced the zipper.
+I'm a reformed over-packer.
+I can recall many many trips where I schlepped two checked bags plus a packed-to-the-gills carry-on PLUS a purse through the airport.
 Being a very frequent traveler has forced me to hone my packing skills and drastically pare down.
-Carting around a bunch of heavy, unwieldy bags when you're traveling – no matter where you are going or why – isn't fun.
-It's stressful.
-Packing light has definitely required a different comfort level and a different relationship with possessions when traveling, but it's removed a lot of stress and given me back a lot of time.
-I'm excited to share my tips on how to pack light with you.
-This is a subject I dearly love to talk about (I know…sort of geeky) so if I don't answer your question or you want more info on how to pack light, hit me up via a blog comment, email, or social media.
+Carting around a bunch of heavy, unwieldy bags when you're traveling is stressful.
+Packing light has definitely required a different comfort level and a different relationship with possessions but it's simplified travel and given me back a lot of time.

 How to pack light – Yes, you can do it.
 Yes, even YOU.